Emurasoft/emurasoft.github.io/en/dlg/customize/edit/index.md

 ## Undo Character by Character (need to restart EmEditor) check box

-If this box is checked, the [Undo command](../../../cmd/edit/edit_undo) will undo the word, character by character.
+If this box is checked, the [**Undo** command](../../../cmd/edit/edit_undo) will undo the word, character by character.
 This action will also affect macros which record an insert command, character by character.
 To activate the new settings, you need to restart EmEditor.

 ## Always Discard Lengthy Undo Information to Accelerate check box

 Always discards lengthy undo information.
 EmEditor determines that Undo information is lengthy enough to discard if one of the following conditions is met: (1) the number of lines is greater than 3,000,000 lines.
 (2) the number of characters is greater than 100,000,000.
-(3) the percentage of the system physical memory in use is greater than theMaximum Memory Size specified in theAdvanced page of theCustomize dialog box.
+(3) the percentage of the system physical memory in use is greater than the **Maximum Memory Size** specified in the **Advanced** page of the **Customize** dialog box.

 ## Prompt when No Undo Information is Available check box